react-toolbox/react-toolbox/README.md

 The project is being initially developed and maintained by [Javier Velasco](http://javivelasco.com) and [Javier Jiménez](http://soyjavi.com) and the [contribution scene](https://github.com/react-toolbox/react-toolbox/graphs/contributors) is just getting warm.
 We want to create reference components so any contribution is very welcome.

-To work in the project you'd need a `node` version with ES6 syntax.
+To work in the project you'd need a `node` version supporting ES6 syntax.
 Although the project is built using Babel we use some ES6 features in the development server.
 Also, the packages has been tested with `node 4.2.1`.
 Consider using [nvm](https://github.com/creationix/nvm) or [n](https://github.com/tj/n) to handle different node versions!

 To start documentation site locally you'd need to install dependencies from the main package and also dependencies from the docs subproject: